 The spectrophotometers are based on the measurements of the absorption of the solar radiation in the UV light range (300-330 nm) which allow the total ozone quantity contained in the atmospheric column above the station to be calculated.
 Two types of instrument are used here, the Dobson and the Brewer.

 The Dobson spectrophotometer measures the differential intensity of wavelength pairs of the solar radiation, with one being weakly absorbed and the other being strongly absorbed as they cross through the atmosphere.
 This allows the total ozone column to be derived.
 In order to mask disruptive effects, three different wavelength pairs are measured and combined.
-For the device depicted in the figure, one operator is required to take the measurement.
-An automatic version has recently been developed by MeteoSwiss.
+For the device depicted in the figure, a computer controls the sequence of operations necessary for measuring the ozone column.
+The very-long series of ozone measurements taken in Arosa is based on this type of instrument.

 Measurement of the ozone profile